optofab/optofab.github.io/logs.md

   - Attended TechLauncher workshop and conducting WPP task 1.
 (3 hours)
   - Order Management System back-end development using MySql (5 hours)
   - Created a Git repo for the Local Order Management System, push the back-end progress, and send invitations to team members.
 (0.5 hour)
-  - Did Research on how to connect the front-end and back-end of the management system (2 hours)
+  - Researched on how to connect the front-end and back-end of the management system (2 hours)

 <hr class="hr-dotted">